lschmelzeisen/nasty/README.rst

 **NASTY** is a tool/library for retrieving Tweets via the Twitter Web UI.
 Instead of using the `Twitter Developer API <https://developer.twitter.com/>`_ it works by acting like a normal web browser accessing Twitter.
-That is sends AJAX requests and parses Twitter's JSON responses.
+That is, it sends AJAX requests and parses Twitter's JSON responses.
 This approach makes it substantially different from the `other <https://github.com/bisguzar/twitter-scraper>`_ `popular <https://github.com/Jefferson-Henrique/GetOldTweets-python>`_